You can find links to all of the previous updates below.

 - Traffic is on par with a ‘normal’ month

-- Bound rate could be improved slightly
+- The bounce rate could be improved slightly

-- I've done no conversion optimisation
+- I’ve done zero conversion optimization

 - I’ve not looked at changing the theme or layout at all